 Financial Wellness is a program devoted to fostering a community of financially capable students at Umpqua Community College.
-Through our interactive campus workshops, we provide tips and resources to assist students in managing their money by by budgeting and borrowing responsibly, understanding credit, making informed decisions regarding their finances, and understanding the changes in federal regulations that affect the student and the college.
+Through our interactive campus workshops, we provide tips and resources to assist students in managing their money by budgeting and borrowing responsibly, understanding credit, making informed decisions regarding their finances, and understanding the changes in federal regulations that affect students and the college.

-The Online Financial Aid Literacy Seminar is composed of seven units and an assessment at the end.
+The Online Financial Aid Literacy Seminar composed of seven units and an assessment at the end.
 It may take you an hour at your convenience to complete it.